IsaacScript/isaacscript/docs/basic-javascript.md

   AddCharacter(playerData: TrueCoopPlayerData)
 }

-// We also have to specify what the True Coop mod expects to be passed for this
+// We also have to specify what the True Co-op mod expects to be passed for this
 // method
 // This (partially) matches the documentation near the top of the "main.lua"
-// file for the True Coop Mod
-interface TrueCoopPlayerData {
+// file for the True Co-op Mod interface TrueCoopPlayerData {
   Name: string;
   Type: PlayerType;